Hamza-Faarooq/Hamza-Faarooq/README.md

 ## About Me
 I'm an engineering undergrad at IIT Kharagpur, India, with a passion for Programming, AI/ML, Data Science (with Python & SQL), Data Analytics, Finance and Consultancy.
 I love working on projects related to Data Science, Analytics and ML.
+Huge interest in Astrophysics, Astronomy and wrote three review papers while in high school, on the corresponding topics like Black Holes, Tolman-Volkoff-Oppenheimer limit, the life cycle of stars with Mathematics.
+A huge cricket (in general Sports fan), have written more than 800 articles on sports, since 2015.
+180k+ view on Quora.

 ## Languages and Tools